 - 1 teaspoon Lucuma Powder

-- Soak your pitted medjool dates for about 15 minutes in hot water, drain and process in a food processor.
+- Soak your pitted medjool dates for about 15 minutes in hot water, drain and process in a food processor or high speed blender.
 It will turn into a paste.

-- Add remaining ingredients and mix until all combined.
+- Add remaining ingredients and blend or process until all combined.
 It will be a very thick mix.

 - Spoon into your container, I used a silicone loaf tin which gave me a good height on the sweets.

-- Add a sprinkling of sea salt crystals over the top.
+- If you wish, add a sprinkling of sea salt crystals over the top.
+I now leave the salt out, still delicious.

 - Pop in freezer for at least 30 minutes.